Ulcerative Colitis Rash: Causes, Symptoms, & How To Manage It

 Anyone with inflammatory bowel disease (IBD) knows how unpleasant ulcerative colitis rash can be.

 IBD is a condition in which the digestive tract is affected, and the exact cause of this ailment is unknown.
 Ulcerative colitis is a type of IBD that not only affects your digestive tract (the large intestine) but can also cause many skin issues (1).
 Such skin problems can make you more uncomfortable and even cause pain.
-Let’s look at the effects of ulcerative colitis rash and how to treat it.
+Such skin problems can make you more uncomfortable and even cause pain.
+Thus recognizing the link between ulcerative colitis and skin issues can help individuals pursue proper treatment and make necessary life changes.
+In this article, we look at the effects of ulcerative colitis rash and explore ways to treat it.
 Keep reading!

 Colitis Vs. Ulcerative Colitis